-After the testing period, you need to reevaluate the ad strategy using different analytic tools such as the free Google Analytics.
-Such analytic tools help separate the most reliable and best-performing keywords from the one you need to drop.
+After the testing period, you need to reevaluate the ad strategy using different analytic tools such as free Google Analytics.
+Such analytic tools help separate the most reliable and best-performing keywords from the ones you need to drop.
 Analytics in digital marketing also helps with budgeting.
-Given that the analytics tools help break down the cost of running each add, you can use the cost analysis to channel more funds to better-performing ads or to help revive others with deteriorating performance.
+Given that the analytics tools help break down the cost of running each ad, you can use the cost analysis to channel more funds to better-performing ads or to help revive others with deteriorating performance.

 Churn Out Highly Relevant Content

 By effectively carrying out your Keyword Research process, you can also enable your site to churn out highly relevant content.
-You can publish blog posts and other types of content like infographics, instructional Gifs and even videos based from keywords used by your target customers.
+You can publish blog posts and other types of content like infographics, instructional Gifs, and even videos based on keywords used by your target customers.
 This should serve the purpose of being informational and establishing initial relationships with your visitors.